Minting API

 - ERC1155 safeMintBatch()

-function of Immutable's preset contracts if token_id
+The mintBatch() function of Immutable's recommended ERC721 and Mint-By-ID preset contracts are used when token_id

-is present in the mint request.
+is specified in the mint request.

 Sequence of Actions for using ERC721 mintBatch() with Metadata